cargonew/reapcode/README.md

--## Sometimes doing leetcodes so I can get a Job.
+##Sometimes doing leetcodes so I can get a Job.